Ploot-O/astro-project/README.md

-# CerebriCaeli Observatory Control System
+# ASTRO Observatory Control System

-CerebriCaeli is a comprehensive control system for an astronomical observatory.
+ASTRO is a comprehensive control system for the observatory on the roof of Boyer Hall at Arcadia University.
 It consists of two main components: a Raspberry Pi-based controller (CerebriCaeliV3.py) and a companion Python script (MittensV1.py) that runs on the control computer and sends azimuthal data to the Raspberry Pi.

 ## CerebriCaeliV3.py